vusec/drammer-app/Readme.md

 [Android app](https://vvdveen.com/drammer/drammer.apk) that has been rejected by the [Google Play Store](https://play.google.com/store/apps/details?id=org.iseclab.drammer), but is available in the [Amazon Appstore](https://www.amazon.com/International-Secure-Systems-Lab-Rowhammer/dp/B01NB1JWEN/).

-The app optionally collects basic statistics on the type of device and test results so that we can gain insights into the number and type of vulnerable devices in the wild, so please consider sharing them for science.
+This app optionally collects basic statistics on the type of device and test results so that we can gain insights into the number and type of vulnerable devices in the wild, so please consider sharing them for science.